Git Quick Start Guide

 Submodule

-If you want to use another Git repository within one Git repository, you can handle this relationship using git module.
+If you use another Git repository within a Git repository, you can handle this inclusion with git module.

-If you clone another repository B into a subdirectory of Git repository A, you may see a message like:
+If you directly clone another repository B into subdirectory A, there will be similar prompts when you git add:

 1